milky-moon/milky-moon/README.md

 ## Hi there 👋

-- 🔭 PhD student in AI for Biomedical Innovation
+🔭 PhD student interested in AI Drug Discovery
 - 🌱 Disscution and collaboration welcomed!